Explore an Example Project

 To view the dependencies of the modified files, in the Impact Analysis section, click All Dependencies.

 To make sure that your changes are ready to commit, check your project.
-On the Project tab, click Run Checks to run the project integrity checks.
+To run the project integrity checks, on the Project tab, click the down arrow to expand the Tools gallery.
+Under Project Checks, click Check Project.
 The checks look for missing files, files to add to source control or retrieve from source control, and other issues.
 The Checks dialog box offers automatic fixes to problems found, when possible.
 When you click a Details button in the Checks dialog box, you can view recommended actions and decide whether to make the changes.

 After you modify files and you are satisfied with the results of the checks, you can commit your changes to the source control repository.